fhiso/sources-and-citations/rdfa-bindings.md

 support *blank nodes* *must* ignore CURIEs with a *prefix* consisting of a single underscore.

-In determining the *local prefix mapppings*, a parser *may* also use XML namespace declarations as defined in §7.5, item 3 of [RDFa Core].
+In determining the *local prefix mappings*, a parser *may* also use XML namespace declarations as defined in §7.5, item 3 of [RDFa Core].
 This is not required even in full RDFa parsers and is deprecated; it is *not recommended* by this standard.